aloneguid/bt/Writerside/topics/rules.md

 ## Testing rules

-Browser Tamer has a "URL Tester" utility which can be invoked either from "Rules" toolbar's `Test` button, or by going to `Tools`->`URL Tester` menu.
+%product% has a "URL Tester" utility which can be invoked either from "Rules" toolbar's `Test` button, or by going to `Tools`->`URL Tester` menu.
 URL Tester checks all the configured rules as you type, splits them in separate parts and calculates a match on where a particular URL will open.

 ![](rules-tester.png)